 Students must be prepared to use the Italian language with a degree of fluency and accuracy in activities that involve some or all of the following skills: listening, speaking, reading and writing or combinations of them.
-Students must be able to move between Italian and English in appropriate communication activities, and interact with others to share information, ideas, opinions and experiences.
+Students move between Italian and English in appropriate communication activities, and interact with others to share information, ideas, opinions and experiences.

-Students aiming to do Stage 2 Italian Continuers must complete both semesters of Italian at Stage 1 level.
-The focus capabilities for this subject are communication and citizenship.
+Students aiming to study Stage 2 Italian must complete both semesters of Italian at Stage 1.

 Stage 1 Italian is a full year subject.
-Students study three themes and a number of prescribed topics and suggested sub topics.
+Students study a number of prescribed topics and sub topics.